-The Program provides collection site guidelines to all collection sites setting out the operational procedures and requirements for the proper collection and handling of Program Products.
+In accordance with section 18(F)(1)(i) of the Regulation, the Program provides collection site guidelines to all collection sites setting out the operational procedures and requirements for the proper collection and handling of Program Product.
 In addition, the Program provides emergency spill kits and emergency procedure instructions to collection sites.